We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 I just came home from a week of secret shopping.
 Through four cities, Jenny and I visited 22 shops.
 Michael Hill was, by far, the worst experience of all the stores.
 I couldn’t find a single redeeming factor to consider going there.

 We went in to their location at the Square One mall outside Toronto.
 I genuinely do not understand why people would go there.
 It felt like we were fighting for space at an all you can eat buffet on Mother’s Day.

 The service was non-existent.
 We tried getting someone to show us diamonds, but that just wasn’t happening there.
 I felt like the super passive guy trying to get the bartender’s attention on a Friday night.
 Alas, we were only able to window shop.

 Since I wasn’t able to look at them closely, I just took a few pictures of their offerings in the showcase.
 I will look at the details of two of the four diamonds in the photo on the left.
-Before we break down all the ways these diamonds are bad, lets also note that we will be comparing these diamonds to GIA certified diamonds later (GIA is a vastly superior certificate).
+Before we break down all the ways these diamonds are bad, lets also note that we will be comparing these diamonds to GIA certified diamonds later (the GIA, which grades diamonds according to strict criteria, provides a vastly superior and more reliable certificate).